My mother and two sisters with my wife and I on our wedding day. Women are incredible and deserve respect. |

 I'm concerned that this respect is getting lost and deformed through the 21st digital society we live in.
 Facebook, Twitter, television, movies, video games, and the internet as a whole have made pornography and illicit sexual themes more accessible than ever before.
 Although some might think these forms of media could become cleaned up, I'm not so optimistic.

-What we need is a change
+What we need is a change.

-change in the way we use media.
+A change in the way we use media.

-change to begin to fill the world with good and uplifting forms of media.
+A change to begin to fill the world with good and uplifting forms of media.

-change to create a powerful and respectful image of women across the globe.
+A change to create a powerful and respectful image of women across the globe.

 But first, let's look take a historical look at media and disrespect.